RattlesHyper/TrafficerMC/README.md

     (SALT)(SALT)(SALT) = UaiOaFHWHbJx
     ```

+    ` (LEGIT) ` in the Username input will Generate fairly realistic names.

     # Build

     This is a guide for those who wanna build or run it with the source code.